epi2me-labs/wf-human-variation/docs/01_brief_description.md

-Basecalling; SNV, SV and CNV calling, modified base calling, and STR genotyping of human samples.
+SNV, SV and CNV calling, modified base calling, and STR genotyping of human samples.